bareos/bareos/manuals/en/developers/regression.md

         |                       "make distclean"
         |
         |------ bin          - This is the install directory for
-        |                        Bacula to be used testing
+        |                        Bareos to be used testing
-        |------ build        - Where the Bacula source build tree is
+        |------ build        - Where the Bareos source build tree is
         |------ tmp          - Most temp files go here
-        |------ working      - Bacula working directory
+        |------ working      - Bareos working directory
         |------ weird-files  - Weird files used in two of the tests.

 ### Adding a New Test